How to Reformat Time Machine Drive?

 Your Mac has a built-in backup system called "Time Machine."
 Time Machine is compatible with local hard drives, Time Capsules, and supported network volumes on Macs.

-If you want to reformat the Time Machine backup drive, just open Disk Utility, select the drive and choose Erase.
+To reformat the Time Machine backup drive, just open Disk Utility, select the drive and choose Erase.
 Or, download a disk erasure software to help you wipe the Time Machine backup drive to permanently erase data from it.

 Lucien